Meet the Director

 Timothy Johnson is a master acting teacher, director, performer and playwright.

-Timothy has honed his approach to actor training over three decades, including tenures as Associate Professor of Theatre Arts at Marymount Manhattan College, Assistant Professor of Acting/Movement at Ohio University, and Artistic Associate at Rosie’s Theater Kids.
+Timothy has honed his approach to actor training over four decades, including tenures as Associate Professor of Theatre Arts at Marymount Manhattan College, Assistant Professor of Acting/Movement at Ohio University, and Artistic Associate at Rosie’s Theater Kids.

 By vote of Marymount Manhattan College’s 2022 Senior Class, Timothy received the Outstanding Faculty Member of the Division of Fine and Performing Arts Award.
 He holds a Master of Fine Arts degree in Acting from the University of Washington School of Drama and a Bachelor of Music Education from Baldwin-Wallace College Conservatory of Music.

-In March, 2023 he appeared as “Person In The Bathtub” in River by Every Ocean Hughes at The Whitney Museum in NYC.
-Additional professional performances include the original cast of the U.S. National Tour of James Kirkwood’s play Legends! starring Mary Martin and Carol Channing; “Jazz” in REGINA at the Scottish Opera House in Glasgow, Scotland with John Mauceri as conductor, also recording the role for London/Decca Records; on Broadway in A Chorus Line for the 1983 record-breaking performance directed by Michael Bennett and in the National Tour (U.S. and Canada).
-His Off-Broadway credits include A Midsummer Night’s Dream, Classical Theatre of Harlem, Lyrics and Lyricists, 92nd Street Y, Zora Neale Hurston, American Place Theatre, Lost in the Stars, York Theatre Company, and Porgy and Bess, Metropolitan Opera House.
-Timothy is particularly proud to have made his Carnegie Hall debut singing amongst a chorus of glorious African-American artists in Spirituals in Concert starring the incomparable Kathleen Battle and Jessye Norman.
+His performance highlights include the following: Original cast of the U.S. National Tour of James Kirkwood’s play Legends! starring Mary Martin and Carol Channing;“Jazz” in REGINA at the Scottish Opera House in Glasgow, Scotland with John Mauceri as conductor, also recording the role for London/Decca Records; on Broadway in A Chorus Line for the 1983 record-breaking performance directed by Michael Bennett and in the show’s National Tour (U.S. and Canada); The Original Cast of Zora Neale Hurston at The American Place Theatre, Off-Broadway, directed by Wynn Handman, one of the iconic pioneers of the creative explosion of American plays in the 1960’s to the early 1980’s.

 As a flutist, Timothy was the First Place Winner of Baldwin-Wallace College Conservatory’s Annual Concerto Competition.